Skip to content

 Where <YOUR_WEBHOOK_URL> is the URL where you want to receive the notifications.

-Check in the Configuration Reference all the webhook events that you can receive setting up the parameter V2COMPAT_OPENVIDU_WEBHOOK_EVENTS.
+Check in the Configuration Reference all the webhook events you can receive by setting the parameter V2COMPAT_OPENVIDU_WEBHOOK_EVENTS.